kranthikiran885366/zet-pay/firestore.schemas.md

      - `nextRunDate`: Timestamp (When the next recharge should occur)
      - `billerId`: string (From `billers` collection or external provider)
      - `planId`: string (Optional, if a specific plan is to be recharged)
-     - `paymentSourceUpiId`: string (User's UPI ID for payment - backend needs to ensure it's valid)
+     - `paymentMethodReference`: string (Secure reference to payment method, e.g., UPI mandate URN, tokenized card ID)
      - `isActive`: boolean (User can pause/resume)
      - `createdAt`: Timestamp
      - `updatedAt`: Timestamp